PR: Small Press Expo Announces Congressman John Lewis as a Special Guest at SPX 2013

-As in previous years, profits from the SPX will go to support the SPX Graphic Novel Gift Program, which funds graphic novel purchases for public and academic libraries.
-For more information on the Small Press Expo, please visit http://www.smallpressexpo.com.
+As in previous years, profits from the SPX will go to support the SPX Graphic Novel Gift Program, which funds graphic novel purchases for public and academic libraries, as well as the Comic Book Legal Defense Fund (CBLDF), which protects the First Amendment rights of comic book readers and professionals.
+For more information on the CBLDF, visit their website at http://www.cbldf.org.